phoenixframework/phoenix/docs/introduction/overview.md

 ### Phoenix

-Phoenix is actually the top layer of a multi-layer system designed to be modular and flexible.
-The other layers include Plug, and Ecto, which we will cover right after Phoenix in this overview.
-The Erlang HTTP server, Cowboy, acts as the foundation for Plug and Phoenix, but we won't be covering Cowboy directly in these guides.

 Phoenix is made up of a number of distinct parts, each with its own purpose and role to play in building a web application.
 We will cover them all in depth throughout these guides, but here's a quick breakdown.

  - [Endpoint](endpoint.html)